 Workers Comp allowed me to see the attending surgeon for my right side and had me see their doctor for my left.

 If my surgeon says I can’t work until my arm shows improvement, and their doctor says I can return to work doing light duty, which one will be recognized?

 Also, I am right handed and that’s the more severely hurt side, plus I have a crack in the left wrist.

-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.